Undergraduate minor: philosophy

 Examination of conflict between state power and individual liberty; philosophical and historical examination of theories from Plato through today.
 GE: Historical Perspectives.

 Contemporary ethical controversies with life and death implications; topics may include famine, brain death, animal ethics, abortion, torture, terrorism, capital punishment.
-GE: Values, Society, and Diversity.
+GE: Values and Culture.

 Critical thinking and its application to arguments and debates.
 GE: Quantitative or Formal Reasoning.